 Early Notables of the Salkirk family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Salkirk Notables in all our PDF Extended History products and printed products wherever possible.
+In September 1704, Captain Stradling aboard Cinque Ports, dropped Selkirk off on the island of Juan Fernandez with...
+Another 79 words (6 lines of text) are included under the topic Early Salkirk Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Salkirk family to the New World and Oceana